How To Choose A Non-Toxic Hand Sanitizer (& 3 Of Our Faves!)

 This formula does contain organic ethanol, alcohol derived from non-GMO sugar cane.
 The issue with alcohol’s toxicity is much more dangerous when it comes from ingesting the substance, versus on your skin.
 Because this formula has been vetted by the Environmental Working Group, we’re comfortable using and recommending it.

 At Force of Nature, we believe that when it comes to non-toxic hand sanitizer, and every other product we use around our families, it’s important to learn as much as possible about ingredient safety.
 Check out resources like the EWG’s Product Ratings for hand sanitizers, and start learning about brands that are non-toxic and environmentally responsible.
-You can also learn more about our revolutionary cleaning system that uses electricity to convert salt, water & vinegar into a sanitizer and disinfectant as effective as bleach, but with no toxic chemicals.
+You can also learn more about Force of Nature, our revolutionary cleaning system that uses electricity to convert salt, water & vinegar into a sanitizer and disinfectant as effective as bleach, but with no toxic chemicals.
 It’s the only carbon neutral certified, EPA registered sanitizer and disinfectant.
 It kills 99.9% of viruses and bacteria and costs up to 80% less per oz than the leading brands like Windex, Lysol, Formula 409 and Clorox Clean-Up.
 With no harmful chemicals, it’s great for any germy situation that comes your way.
 We’ve got lots of info about how Force of Nature kills viruses and bacteria, how Force of Nature is safe to use on just about any surface, and about how Force of Nature actually works.